a woman stands between sliding doors at the entrance to the working area of a hotel suite complete with desk, table, couches, etc.

 In the morning we had breakfast at the hotel before meeting our guide for the day.
 We were scheduled to do a tour where we see some cool sites, hear about why they are important, and eat at a few good places around the city.
 The only problem?
-It was raining pretty hard and we didn’t have rain gear.
-But we hopped in the car, hoping the rain would clear out by the time we had to get out.
+It was raining pretty hard and we didn’t have the slightest bit of rain gear.
+But we hopped in the car, hoping the rain would clear out by the time we arrived at our the first point of interest and had to get out.

 It didn’t stop raining.

-We arrived at our first historic location and it was still pounding rain.
+We stopped outside our first historic location and it was still pounding rain.
 Luckily (?) the coffee shop sold really cheap plastic-bag-like single-use ponchos for a high price, which we paid with a smile.
 The rain was really coming down and our shoes were soaked.
 I’m not sure the ponchos made much difference.

 The Amman Citadel